exakat/exakat/docs/Rules.rst

 ##########################

-PHP doesn't like anymore when the value is turned into a reference at the moment of function call.
+PHP doesn't allow when a value is turned into a reference at functioncall, since PHP 5.4.

 Either the function use a reference in its signature, either the reference won't pass.

 +--------------+--------------------------------------------------------------------------------------------------------------------------------------------------+
 | Command Line | Structures/CalltimePassByReference                                                                                                               |